Philadelphia 76ers' Joel Embiid says he's being treated for Bell's palsy

 Bell's palsy is "an unexplained episode of facial muscle weakness or paralysis," according to Johns Hopkins Medicine.

-The condition results from damage to the facial nerve and pain and discomfort usually occurs on one side of the person's face or head, according to Johns Hopkins.
+According to Johns Hopkins, the condition results from damage to the facial nerve, and pain and discomfort usually occur on one side of the person's face or head.

 Bell's palsy isn't considered permanent, but in rare cases, it does not disappear.
-There's currently no cure for Bell's palsy, but recovery usually begins two to six months from the onset of symptoms, according to Johns Hopkins.
+According to Johns Hopkins, there's currently no cure for Bell's palsy, but recovery usually begins two to six months from the onset of symptoms.

 The cause of Bell's palsy is not known.